aws-samples/sample-Amazon-Q-Developer-Cookbook/dev-vpc-with-private-subnet/README.md

 ### Prompt
 The prompt contains requirements for setting up:
-- A CloudFormation template (dev-vpc.yaml) that creates a vpc with only a private subnet and NAT gateway.
+- A CloudFormation template (dev-vpc.yaml) that creates a vpc with a private subnet and NAT gateway.
 - An accompanying INSTRUCTIONS.md file with detailed setup and usage documentation

 ```